-PEI POTATOES are such a versatile, affordable, naturally gluten-free, and adaptable vegetable.
+PEI potatoes are versatile, affordable, naturally gluten-free, and adaptable vegetables.
 It’s hard to imagine a breakfast, lunch or dinner table where Prince Edward Island Potatoes wouldn’t make a welcome focus.

 In my travels to China, I was amazed to see how this root vegetable was utilized, many times in dishes I had never seen before.
 These naturally low-fat tubers were presented in salads and spicy stir-fries that were as delicious as they were beautiful in appearance.
 When I returned home, I knew I had to share these dynamic potato flavour combinations with you.
 It’s important for me as a chef and as an instructor to share recipes that are suitable for the tastes and nutritional requirements that are prevalent today.

 This is a fun recipe to make as a group activity with friends, family or for all the little hands in the household.
 I like preparing these to add a unique twist to the traditional side-dish starch.
 Potato roses really bring visual appeal to a dish and the possibilities for variation are endless.These potato roses are prepared with a Sichuan flavour profile as I think they pair really well with PEI golden potatoes.
 Don’t let the chili flakes intimidate you, as the PEI Potato mellows any fire with their inherent sweetness.

 1 cup canola oil (more for greasing muffin tins)